OWND-ApS/bid-based/readme.md

 # Additional info

 The protocol uses Reservoir's offchain oracle to get top bid on an NFT collection.
-The endpoint uses to retrieve a valid signed message can be found here: [a link](https://docs.reservoir.tools/reference/getoraclecollectionstopbidv2)
+The endpoint uses to retrieve a valid signed message can be found here: [reservoir top bid oracle](https://docs.reservoir.tools/reference/getoraclecollectionstopbidv2)

 # Testing